LANDTexture: Alumni Accolades

 New Firm and Appointment | Josh Seyfried, Class of 2009

 Josh Seyfried announces the formation of a new consulting practice, Studio Seyfried Studio in Seattle, Washington.
 The firm will focus on Placemaking for People through Landscape Architecture and Urbanism.
-More information can be found at https://www.studioseyfried.com/ Josh has also been appointed to the Seattle Board of Parks and Recreation Commissioners.
+Josh has also been appointed to the Seattle Board of Parks and Recreation Commissioners.

 Project Awards and Press | Sandy Fischer, Class of 1976

-The Leach Botanical Garden, planned by Sandy Fischer with at Land Morphology has received National and International Awards.
+The Leach Botanical Garden, planned by Sandy Fischer with Land Morphology, has received National and International Awards.
 It was winner of the 2023 Verdant Vistas Award from Monocle Magazine and Winner of the 2023 Award of Excellence from the Washington Chapter of the American Society of Landscape Architects (ASLA).
-It has been published in print magazines Luxe Magazine Pacific Northwest, El Décor Italy.
-Daily Journal of Commerce, Architectural Record, Landscape Architecture Magazine, Public Gardens Magazine, various Portland Publications and highlighted on 27 design and gardening websites including Journal of American Architects, Dezeen, and World Landscape Architects.
-More information can be found at https://www.leachgarden.org/, https://www.wasla.org/2023-wasla-award-winner---leach-botanical-garden---respecting-the-past--reimaging-the-future and https://www.landmorphology.com/leach-botanical-garden
+It has been published in print magazines Luxe Magazine Pacific Northwest, El Décor Italy, Daily Journal of Commerce, Architectural Record, Landscape Architecture Magazine, Public Gardens Magazine, various Portland Publications and highlighted on 27 design and gardening websites including Journal of American Architects, Dezeen, and World Landscape Architects.

-Stephanie is founder of firm, and a resident artist at Project Art where she teaches youth age 4 to 14 about art and landscape architecture.
-She is featured in a LAF Perspectives article where she discusses community based and non traditional practice, https://www.lafoundation.org/news/2024/04/perspectives-stephanie-onwenu.
-Stephanie Onwenu, ASLA was also featured in Voyage Michigan Magazine's Shoutout column!
-Read about why Stephanie pursued a creative career with Ijeomalandartscapes LLC.
+Stephanie Onwenu, ASLA is the founder of the new firm ljeomalandscapeartscapes LLC and a resident artist at Project Art where she teaches youth age 4 to 14 about art and landscape architecture.
+She was featured in a LAF Perspectives article where she discusses community based and non-traditional practice.
+Stephanie was also interviewed for Voyage Michigan Magazine's Shoutout Series where she explains why she pursued a creative career, the importance of art to her personally, and the inspirations and goals of her new firm.

 Session #1-Rays of Optimism: Explored how Students, Allied Organizations and Professionals are Centering Diversity to Strengthen their Practices.
 During this panel discussion, participants heard from representatives who are leading diversity, equity, justice and inclusion efforts across the student, firm, and professional organization sectors.
 The session highlighted critical work being championed throughout the Midwest within landscape architecture firms, schools, professional organizations and outreach programs.
 The intention was to exchange best practices, lessons learned, and advice for creating synergy between initiatives; let's discover how we can better center diversity within all aspects of our practice, strengthening our work for the betterment of the diverse populations we serve.